anoop-panakool/kubernetes-lab/Labs/Pod/create-and-deploy-kubernetes-pods.md

-# Lab K103: Launching Pods with Kubernetes
+# Lab: Launching Pods with Kubernetes

 In this lab, you would learn how to launch applications using  the basic deployment unit of kubernetes i.e. **pods**.
 This time, you are going to do it by writing declarative configs with *yaml* syntax.